Clemson Tigers men's basketball: Larry Shyatt

-Barnes' assistant Larry Shyatt, who was a part of Clemson's success in the three seasons prior, took over as head coach for five seasons from 1998–2003.
-In his first season, Shyatt led the Tigers to a 20-win season (20–15).
-The Tigers advanced to the 1999 NIT Championship Game before losing by one point, 60–61, to California.
+Barnes' assistant Larry Shyatt, who was a part of Clemson's success in the three seasons prior, took over as head coach for five seasons from 1998 to 2003.
+Shyatt led the Tigers to a 20-win season in his first season (20–15).
+The Tigers advanced to the 1999 NIT Championship Game before losing to California by one point, 60–61.
 At the time, Shyatt became only the fourth first-year coach in Atlantic Coast Conference (ACC) history to guide his team to a 20-win season.
 Also during his time as head coach at Clemson, the 2000–01 team set a school record for three-point field goals in a season and recorded one of the biggest wins in school history with a 75–65 win over No. 1 ranked North Carolina on February 18, 2001, ending an 18-game winning streak for the Tar Heels.

 Oliver Purnell

 After several lackluster seasons and renovations to Littlejohn Coliseum, Oliver Purnell rebuilt the program steadily, improving each subsequent season.
-The trademark of Purnell's teams was full court pressure defense.
+The trademark of Purnell's teams was full-court pressure defense.
 In 2008, he guided the Tigers to a third-place 10–6 record in the Atlantic Coast Conference and a runner-up position in the ACC Tournament in Charlotte, losing to North Carolina by 5 points.
 The 2008–09 season was record-breaking on many fronts.
 Purnell's team finished with a 23–9 record, a .719 winning percentage, and a No. 24 final ranking in the Associated Press poll.
-Among Clemson's victims that season were #3 Duke, who lost to the #10 Tigers by a score of 74–47 at Littlejohn Coliseum.
+Clemson's victims that season were #3 Duke, who lost to the #10 Tigers by a score of 74–47 at Littlejohn Coliseum.
 It was the largest margin of victory ever for Clemson against a ranked opponent.
 Coaching players such as Cliff Hammonds, K.C.
 Rivers, and Trevor Booker, Purnell finished with a record of 138–88 and guided the Tigers to 3 NCAA appearances.